Children’s emotional health and can be a significant barrier to learning, and resulting behaviours can have an impact across the school.

 Services For Education provides a team of highly qualified and experienced pupil mentors and family support workers who become part of the school community – a valuable additional resource support your most vulnerable and at risk pupils.

-These support services cost £135 per half day, but to enable more children and families to benefit we have extended the introductory rate of £115 per half day session from 6 weeks to 15 weeks for the autumn 2020 term.
+These support services cost £135 per half day, but to enable more children and families to benefit there is an introductory rate of £115 per half day session for 6 weeks.
+There is no obligation to continue beyond this period.

 Schools will get a skilled and trained support worker to work with families and/or pupils in half-day weekly sessions.
 Our team work to develop the relationships children and their parents to determine the most appropriate support and intervention to tackle the heart of the problem and provide appropriate and effective strategies.

 This is a long term approach and is done by working with young people and their families, using a wide variety of skills and methods to resolve whatever was truly distracting a young person from their education.

 Our team work with pupils referred for a variety of reasons including behaviour home and school, family breakdown, bereavement, friendship issues, transition and parents in prison.

 We are very flexible in how the sessions are run – some pupils will see the mentor for a block of time, for some it will be much shorter.

 It may be that the child sees the mentor every week or more infrequently and less regularly.
 We take time to build trust with pupils and to unpick the issues for the child.